true-happiness/true-happiness.github.io/_posts/2016-03-10-why-am-i-unhappy-4.markdown

 <ul>
 	<li>
 		If we are unwilling to accept its consequences, then we are not ready to fully come to terms with our mistake.
 Have the courage to face your mistake.
 Be responsible for it.
 Don't run away from it.
 Mistake is by definition undesirable.
-But when we made a mistake, we must be mature enough to take full responsibility for it whether or not it directly or indirectly effects others.
+But when we made a mistake, we must be strong and mature enough to take full responsibility for it whether or not it was intentionally or unintentionaly, whether it effects just you or many other people.
 	</li>
 </ul>